ngaridennis33/alx-low_level_program/0x01-variables_if_else_while/README.md

 3. program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
 4.  program that prints the alphabet in lowercase, followed by a new line.
 5. program that prints all single digit numbers of base 10 starting from 0, followed by a new line
+6. program that prints all single digit numbers of base 10 starting from 0, followed by a new line